ephios-dev/ephios/docs/admin/deployment/index.rst

     </VirtualHost>

 Remember to replace all the domain names and certificate paths with your own.
-Also check out `this Mozilla page <https://mozilla.github.io/server-side-tls/ssl-config-generator/>`_ on how to configure your SSL ciphers and protocols.
+Make sure to use secure SSL settings.
 To obtain SSL certificates, you can use `certbot <https://certbot.eff.org/>`_ with Let's Encrypt.

 Next steps